-A USDA (or CFIA) accredited veterinarian must then complete a Veterinary Health Certificate for Saint Martin within 7 days of travel for endorsement by the USDA or CFIA if traveling from the United States or Canada.
+A USDA (or CFIA) accredited veterinarian must then complete a Veterinary Health Certificate for Saint Martin in English or Dutch within 14 days of travel for endorsement by the USDA or CFIA if traveling from the United States or Canada.
 Endorsement is not required when entering from other countries.

 An import permit is required when entering Saint Martin with a personal pet.

 Ticks and Tapeworm Treatment

 Tests and treatment for internal parasites within 21 days of entry is required.
 External parasites must be treated within 14 days of travel. ticks and tapeworm treatment within 21 days required prior to entering Saint Martin but is recommended due to availability of these products in the country.